-For the single integral , so that
+For the single integral , so that , so that

-, and obtain and and
+, and obtain where e and

 .
 Note that the change of variables introduces an additional factor into the integrand.
 This also occurs in the case of double integrals where the change of variables and introduces a factor called the of and with respect to and .